nexusrasbo/ngo-openam/README.md

 2. Use user credentials setup in FORGEROCK OpenAM
 3. Start using the Nexus GO signing portal

-For more information about configuring Nexus GO please visit
+For more information about Nexus GO please visit [Nexus online documentation](https://doc.nexusgroup.com) For more information about FORGEROCK please visit [FORGEROCK](https://forgerock.com)